jiyuuchc/lmdeconv/README.md

 ### Usage: Paricle Fusion workflow

 ##### 1. Build
 Make sure you have gcc C-comiler installed.
 On windows, it is easiest to use the "AddOn..." menu option, and search for Cygwin.
-Then in Matlab, run
+In Matlab, run
 ```
 build
 ```